ddnexus/pagy/docs/api/keynav.md

 - If it's a `Number`, then the browser failed to augment the `page`, so it transparently calls `pagy_countless` to provide a suitable object to pass to the helpers.
-- If it's a `String`, then it decodes it into the array of the variables passed by the client, it checks a few things and passes it to this class.
+- If it's a `String`, then it decodes it into the array of the options passed by the client, it checks a few things and passes it to this class.
 - If it's `nil` it's the start of a new pagination cycle